sillyhatday/GAMEBOY-MBC5-CPLD-2MB/PowerUse.md

 ## Cart Power Only

 I switched to a different test setup, so as to get a more accurate idea of how much power the cart uses.
-I cut the thin part of the 5V plane and bridged it with a 2.2Ω shunt resistor, but before, I verified the resistor was 2.2Ω to one decimal place.
-I wanted to try it this way instead of my multimeter inline current measurment, to sanity check previous measurements and accuracy of my multimeter.
+I cut the thin part of the 5V plane and bridged it with a 2.2Ω shunt resistor.
+Before that, I verified the resistor was 2.2Ω to one decimal place.
+I wanted to try this instead of my multimeter current measurment so as to sanity check previous measurements and accuracy of my multimeter.
 The measurments below seem to match what Alex recorded in his blog.
-Bear in mind this is for the whole cart and Alex was using SRAM in his cart.
-So there will be some difference and innacuracies from that, but this is a different project.
+Bear in mind though this is for the whole cart, and Alex was using SRAM in his cart.
+Meaning there will be some difference and innacuracies against his results.

 Alex's blog: https://www.insidegadgets.com/2018/08/12/building-a-2mb-mbc5-gameboy-cart-part-3-pcbs-arrived-adding-some-mbc1-support-and-troubleshooting-a-few-games/